About us

 Candelaria Alvarado

-Candelaria Alvarado’s musical interests began early on, with classical training as a multi-instrumentalist and composer at the age of 7.
-Her passion carried on through high school and college, eventually moving to New York to support Harvestworks Digital Media Arts Center as an Audio Specialist, and intern at the world music label formally known as Evergreene Music.
-She graduated with her BA in Contemporary Music from Santa Fe University of Art and Design, then pursued her Master’s in Ethnomusicology from Arizona State University, while concurrently working at the Musical Instrument Museum, first as a theater technician, but eventually assisting in artistic direction for their music series.
-During her time at MIM, she was also remotely the Head of Special Projects for Momentum Artists Management in NYC, and remained active as a freelance marketer in the music industry.
-She moved to Boston in 2016 to join International Music Network and provided management support for a roster of 10 internationally acclaimed touring artists.
-In 2021, she joined DL Media as an Account Publicist spearheading campaigns for labels such as ECM and Mack Avenue, and also designed the company's social media offerings during her brief tenure.
-In 2022, she re-joined her long-time IMN collaborator Tom Korkidis in his new venture, New Village Management.
-Currently based in Phoenix, AZ she is also highly involved in the international electronic music scene and remains active as a touring drum n’ bass dj, producer, and promoter.
+She began studying music as a child, training classically as a multi-instrumentalist and composer.
+Her professional path started in New York, where she supported Harvestworks Digital Media Arts Center as an Audio Specialist while interning at the world music label formerly known as Evergreene Music.
+She earned her B.A. in Contemporary Music from Santa Fe University of Art and Design and later pursued graduate studies in Ethnomusicology at Arizona State University.
+She spent several years at the Musical Instrument Museum in Phoenix, where she started as a theater technician eventually supporting artistic direction for the museum’s concert series.
+During that time, she also served remotely as Head of Special Projects for Momentum Artists Management and began a freelance practice in marketing and consulting, supporting artist-driven projects, instrument brands, music software launches, and Arizona-based venues and festivals.
+In 2016, she relocated to Boston to join International Music Network, where she supported a roster of internationally acclaimed touring artists.
+In 2021, she joined DL Media as an Account Publicist, leading campaigns for labels including ECM and Mack Avenue while also helping expand the company’s social media offerings.
+In 2022 she re-joined longtime collaborator Tom Korkidis on his new venture, New Village Management, bringing her experience to a roster of GRAMMY-recognized and award-winning artists.

 Carolyn Alexander